streamwhite/batch-video-edit/README.md

 ## Need your help

+- Share it with your friends or family.

 - Introduce me to a job.
 Refer to [about](https://me.orangeredcurve.com/) for what I can do and for more details.

 - Donate to me via PayPal if this tool helps you.
 Just like you do, I need it to support my family.